 I will say this the only way that I can: avoid ruining your well written content with keyword stuffing.
-If your content is provides value, it will rank higher than content that repeats the same keywords over and over again.
-In general, your keywords will be more useful if they are near the beginning of the content, but don’t let this affect the overall flow of your piece.
+If your content provides value, it will rank higher than content that repeats the same keywords over and over again.
+In general, your keywords will be more useful if they are near the beginning of the content, but don’t let this affect the overall flow of your content piece.
 If you place your keywords at the top just for the sake of having them there, search engines will catch on and provide your page with the appropriate value rank (and don’t expect much).
 One of the best things you can do is ensure that your keyword is where it is supposed to be in the content.
 For example, if your keyword is “cookie recipe” and your H1 tag reflects that in the appropriate manner, you will receive due credit from search engines.

 ie. “My aunt’s finger licking good chocolate chip cookie recipe with mint”

 I could get far more technical here; there are countless tactics regarding where and when keywords should appear, but the best lesson here is that trickery won’t get you anywhere.

 Make your content even more useful!

 How can you make your already useful content even more useful?